ConYel/my_site_two/README.md

 Every man has his own courage, and is betrayed because he seeks in himself the courage of other persons.
 ― Ralph Waldo Emerson

+He who has many friends has no friends.
+― Aristotle